utmgdsc/Findify/README.md

 node index.js
 ```

-[!NOTE]
-You need to create a `.env` file with the AWS secret keys, Email keys and etc.
+> :warning: You need to create a `.env` file in the /backend folder with the AWS secret keys, email keys to run the backend.
+Refer to .env.example file for the structure.